Alí Solís

-Román Alí Solís López (born September 29, 1987) is a Mexican professional baseball catcher for the Toros de Tijuana of the Mexican League and Tomateros de Culiacán of the Mexican Pacific League.
+Román Alí Solís López (born September 29, 1987) is a Mexican professional baseball catcher for Toros de Tijuana of the Mexican League and Tomateros de Culiacán of the Mexican Pacific League.
 He has previously played in Major League Baseball (MLB) for the San Diego Padres in 2012 and Tampa Bay Rays in 2014.

 Professional career

 San Diego Padres

 The San Diego Padres signed Solís as an international free agent in February 2005.
 Solís spent eight professional seasons in the Padres minor league organization, as well as playing 21 games in the Mexican League in 2010.

 In 2012, Solís played for the Double-A San Antonio Missions, hitting .283 with 6 home runs in 87 games.
 He appeared in the All-Star Futures Game as a replacement for Yasmani Grandal.
 He was voted the top catcher, along with Lars Davis, in the Texas League.

 The Padres promoted Solís to the major leagues on September 4, 2012.
 He appeared in 5 games and had 4 at-bats, staying on the roster through the end of the season.